mschaef/mschaef-blog/ksm/rpncalc_10.md

 the tools needed to focus on the intent of the code.

-To level set, I’m going to go back to the calculator’s addition command:
+To level set, I’m going to go back to the calculator’s addition command defined in the [last installment](/ksm/rpncalc_09) of this series.:

 ```clojure
 (fn [ { [x y & more] :stack } ]